dittto/age/README.md

 }
 ```

 The result shows a JSON response that Alexa can understand.
-The important parts of this are the `outputSpeech` sections, so we can see what Alexa will do, and the `sessionAttributes` as this will tell us what **State** we're in and what variables we've stored for later.
+The important parts of this are the `outputSpeech` sections, so we can see what Alexa will do, and the `sessionAttributes` as this will tell us what **State** we're in and what variables (flags, inventory, etc) we've stored for later use.

 If it doesn't result in the above, check the errors response to see what's wrong.
 Serverless debugging is enabled by default in the `docker-compose.yaml` file by adding `SLS_DEBUG: "*"` to the environment variables.

-AGE automatically stores your session in a DynamoDB table is creates.
-If you don't have internet access, or you have the wrong AWS credentials, then this will either error or hang.
+AGE automatically stores your session in a DynamoDB table it creates.
+The above command will use a local DynamoDB docker container, which is great for testing.
+When you want to go live, you'll need to give your AWS credentials above the permission to create and update a DynamoDB table in AWS.

 When we're happy the tests are working (and there are another 30-odd that check various things regarding normal AGE usage), we can deploy our codebase to Lambda, ready for Alexa to use it.